zachmccabe/zachmccabe.github.io/now.md

 ---

 Updated: {% include print_update.html %} • Snapshot of how I'm spending my time, where I'm going and what I'm using to make stuff.
-I write this down for myself, because it helps me take stock and stay oriented while navigating the day-to-day.
-Shared here because you're curious.
+Shared here for the curious.